The Plantin Moretus Museum, Antwerp, Belgium

 belgium antwerp plantin moretus rubens

 A 17th Century Roman Missal printed by Jan Moretus.
-The missal contains two illustrations by Peter Paul Rubens.
+The missal contains two illustrations by Peter Paul Rubens, and is only one of the beautiful books on display.

 The Plantin-Moretus Museum in Antwerp, Belgium holds a distinction.
-It’s the only museum in the world that is a Unesco World Heritage site.
+It’s the first museum in the world that is on Unesco World Heritage list.
 Of course it didn’t start out as a museum–not that being a museum is a bad thing.
 But, perhaps of all the hundred or so Unesco World Heritage sites we’ve been to, the Plantin-Moretus family home and printing business was, like so many other Unesco sites, a place where people lived and worked and achieved extraordinary things that affected the entire world that came after.

-The Plantin-Moretus home and workshops are the only surviving printing workshop and publishing house in the world and date back to the Renaissance and Baroque periods.
+The house of the Plantin-Moretus family and the workplace of Christophe Plantin are the only surviving printing workshop and publishing house that date back to the Renaissance and Baroque periods of the late 16th Century.
 The firm’s production activities continued in the same location for three centuries, from 1576 to 1867.

-Anyway, enough preaching, and on to pure admiration for Plantin and Moretus and their printing business.
+Anyway, enough preaching, and on to pure admiration for Christoffe Plantin and Jan Moretus and their printing business.

-The Museum is tucked away in Antwerp a good walk from the beautiful Antwerp train station.
-But since we came to the city of Antwerp primarily to see the Museum, it was a walk we gladly made, even in the light spring rain.
+The Museum is tucked away a good walk from the beautiful city of Antwerp train station.
+But since we came to the city primarily to see the Antwerp's Plantin-Moretus Museum, it was a walk we gladly made, even in the light spring rain.

 belgium antwerp library 2